Paul Greengrass: Film

-Greengrass moved into drama, directing non-fiction, made-for-television films such as The One That Got Away, based on Chris Ryan's book about SAS actions in the Gulf War and The Fix, based on the 1964 betting scandal that shook British football.
+Greengrass moved into drama, directing non-fiction, made-for-television films such as The One That Got Away, based on Chris Ryan's book about the experiences of the British Army's Special Air Service during the Gulf War and The Fix, based on the 1964 British betting scandal.
 His 1998 film The Theory of Flight starred Kenneth Branagh and Helena Bonham Carter, who played a woman with motor neurone disease.
 The film dealt with the difficult issue of the sexuality of people with disabilities.

-Greengrass directed The Murder of Stephen Lawrence (1999), an account of Stephen Lawrence, a black youth whose murder was not properly investigated by the Metropolitan Police.
+Greengrass directed The Murder of Stephen Lawrence (1999), an account of Stephen Lawrence, a Black British youth whose murder was not properly investigated by the Metropolitan Police.
 His mother's investigations resulted in accusations about institutional racism in the police.

-Bloody Sunday (2002), depicted the 1972 Bloody Sunday shootings of Irish anti-internment activists by British soldiers in an almost documentary style; it shared First Prize at the 2002 Berlin Film Festival with Hayao Miyazaki's Spirited Away.
+His next film, Bloody Sunday (2002), depicted the 1972 Bloody Sunday massacre during the Troubles in an almost documentary style; it shared First Prize at the 2002 Berlin Film Festival with Hayao Miyazaki's Spirited Away.
 Bloody Sunday was inspired by Don Mullan's politically influential book Eyewitness Bloody Sunday (Wolfhound Press, 1997).
 A schoolboy witness of the events of Bloody Sunday, Mullan was co-producer and appeared as a figure in Bloody Sunday.

 In 2004, Greengrass co-wrote the television film Omagh with Guy Hibbert.
-Based on the bombing of 1998, the film was a critical success, winning British Academy Television Award for Best Single Drama.
+Based on the Omagh bombing of 1998, the film was a critical success, winning British Academy Television Award for Best Single Drama.
 This was the first professional film that Greengrass had not directed; he was credited as a writer and producer.
 He had been working on The Bourne Supremacy.
 The film was directed by Pete Travis.
 It was the second film Greengrass had written about terrorism and mass killing in Ireland after Bloody Sunday.

 Based on that film, Greengrass was hired to direct 2004's The Bourne Supremacy, a sequel to the 2002 film The Bourne Identity.
 The first film's director, Doug Liman, had left the project.
 The film starred Matt Damon as Jason Bourne, an amnesiac who realises he was once a top CIA assassin and is being pursued by his former employers.
 An unexpectedly major financial and critical success, it secured Greengrass's reputation and ability to get his smaller, more personal films made.

 In 2006, Greengrass directed United 93, a film based on the 11 September 2001 hijacking of United Airlines Flight 93.
 The film received critical acclaim, particularly for Greengrass's quasi-documentary-style.
 After receiving many Best Director awards and nominations from critics' circles (including the Broadcast Film Critics Association), Greengrass won the BAFTA award for Best Director at the 60th British Academy Film Awards and received an Oscar nomination for Achievement in Directing at the 79th Academy Awards.
 For his role in writing the film, he earned the Writers Guild of America Award and a BAFTA nominations for Best Original Screenplay.